Aesthetics: Meaning

 The meaning of an artwork is what is involved in understanding it or comprehending what it communicates, encompassing factors such as representation and expression.
-Certain aspects of meaning may be directly accessible while others require in-depth interpretation, for example, to grasp symbolic or metaphorical elements.
+Certain aspects of meaning may be directly accessible; others require in-depth interpretation, for example, to grasp symbolic or metaphorical elements.
 Understanding influences aesthetic experience, and for certain artworks, a comprehensive understanding may be required to fully appreciate them.
 One approach to the analysis of meaning is the distinction between form and content.
 Content refers to what is presented, such as the depicted topic, expressed ideas, and conceptual messages.
 Form refers to how the content is presented, such as medium, technique, composition, and style.
 Form encompasses modes of presentation in different art forms, like color and spatial arrangement in painting, harmony and rhythm in music, and narrative voice and plot structure in literature.

 Representation and expression

 The emotions artworks express are a central topic in the philosophy of art, such as the feelings of alienation and existential dread in Edvard Munch's 1893 painting The Scream.

 Representation is a depiction of real or imagined entities.
-For example, a portrait painting represents a person, while a fantasy novel represents an imaginary chain of events.
+For example, a portrait painting represents a person, and a fantasy novel represents an imaginary chain of events.
 Similarity is a crucial element in many forms of artistic representation, meaning that the artwork resembles the depicted entity.
-However, representation can also happen through other means, such as conventional symbols and established codes.
+Representation can also happen through other means, such as conventional symbols and established codes.
 It is particularly prevalent in certain art forms and styles, such as classical art and realism.
 Since antiquity, representation has been a key concept in theories of art, such as Plato's idea of defining art as imitation.
 However, it is controversial whether representation plays a central role in all art forms, including music (Note: According to one proposal, music uses tempo, tone, and volume to represent emotions.) and abstract modern art.

 Expression is the conveyance of psychological states, such as emotions, moods, and attitudes.
-For example, a painter may depict a barren landscape in muted colors to express sadness, while a musician might use a fast tempo and upbeat melody to convey excitement.
+For example, a painter may depict a barren landscape in muted colors to express sadness, and a musician might use a fast tempo and upbeat melody to convey excitement.
 The expressed mental states often align with the artist's personal experience.
 However, this is not necessarily the case, and artists may explore psychological states they observed in others or entirely fictional experiences.
 An artwork can express a mental state like sadness by evoking it in the experience of the audience.
 Alternatively, the expression can also happen if observers recognize the presence of sadness in the artwork even if they do not personally feel it.
 Expression theories consider expression a core feature of artworks.
 They characterize artworks as expressions of the artist's mind, focusing on creativity and originality in the manifestation of aesthetic experiences.